 Situated halfway between Saigon and Can Tho, Vinh Long acts as a gateway to the Mekong Delta.
 Its location makes it perfect for breaking up a trip through the Mekong Delta, so that’s exactly what we did.
-This local town is very much off the Vietnam-tourist trail, and as such, we weren’t entirely sure what the town had to offer in the way of sites to see.
+This local town is very much off the Vietnam tourist trail, and as such, we weren’t entirely sure what the town had to offer in the way of things to do.
 But we were pleasantly surprised by our day in Vinh Long and found plenty of things to keep us entertained; from nature to culture, Vinh Long has a little bit of it all.
-Here’s how to spend a day in Vinh Long.

-How to Spend a Day in Vinh Long
+Things To Do: How to Spend a Day in Vinh Long

 I recommend exploring Vinh Long by motorbike, as some of the sites mentioned here are outside of the city and are too far to cycle to alongside seeing the other sites.
 If you aren’t on a road trip like us, I recommend renting a motorbike from your accommodation*.

-Hidden off the main streets, these pottery factories are impossible to explore without a guide; we stayed at The Mekong Pottery Homestay* and booked a tour where our host, Yenni, showed us the whole process from sand to pots.
+Hidden off the main streets, these pottery factories are impossible to explore without a guide.
+We stayed at The Mekong Pottery Homestay* and booked a tour where our host, Yenni, showed us the whole process from sand to pots.
 The highlight was definitely getting up close to the traditional pottery kilns which you’ll see lining the rivers and roads of Vinh Long, billowing streams of smoke into the sky as they fire the ceramics.

-Explore the Vinh Long central market
+Explore the Vinh Long Central Market

 After our morning exploring the pottery factories, we were ready for a snack.
 So we jumped on the motorbike and headed into the city centre, venturing into the bustling central market to find some street snacks and drinks.
 To the left of the market, you’ll find a lane full of street vendors rather than people selling fresh produce.
-Aside from needing some refreshments, this market was really busy and a photographer’s heaven.
+Aside from needing some refreshments, this market was bustling and a photographer’s heaven.

 Chợ Long Châu📍 Nguyễn Huệ, Phường 2, Vĩnh Long, Vietnam

-Drive out to Nông trại Ông Bà Tư (or Khu Di Tích Xẻo Quýt)
+1️⃣ Nông trại Ông Bà Tư

 Stop by the Temple of the Emerald Buddha

 On your way back into Vinh Long, stop by the Temple of the Emerald Buddha, a Buddhist temple complex on the outskirts of the city.
 The pagoda is fairly typical on the inside but hosts a beautiful central tower on the top.
-There are a number of other pagodas in Vinh Long, which you can find detailed in my friend Sams blog post.
+There are a number of other pagodas in Vinh Long, which you can find detailed in my friend Sam’s blog post.

 Watch the sunset behind the pottery kilns

 Round off your day in Vinh Long watching the sunset behind the pottery kilns.
-It took us a little bit of hunting to find the perfect spot, but if you head down street ĐT 907, running adjacent to Rach Cai Tay river, you’ll find a few spots with access to the river where you can watch the sunset from.
+It took us a little bit of hunting to find the perfect spot, but if you head down street ĐT 907, running adjacent to Rach Cai Tay river, you’ll find a few areas with access to the river where you can watch the sunset from.

 📍 ĐT 907, Vinh Long

-Planning a Trip to the Mekong Delta
+Planning a Trip to the Mekong Delta?